gvwilson/tidyblocks/README.md

 ## Actions

 -   `npm run build`: regenerate `tidyblocks.min.js`, then open `index.html` to see it.
-    This is currently broken.

--   `npm run jeff`: regenerates `jeff.min.js` for testing, then open `jeff.html` to see it.
-    Drag out a few blocks, then open the console and run `jeff.getCode()` to see the JSON for the blocks.
+    Drag out a few blocks, then open the console and run `tidyblocks.getCode()` to see the JSON for the blocks.

 -   `npm run coverage`: run tests and report code coverage (open `coverage/index.html` to see results).